bitcoinjs/bip38/README.md

 ```

-### encrypt(wif, passphrase)
+### encrypt(wif, passphrase, address)

-A method that encrypts the private key. `wif` is the string value of the wallet import format key. `passphrase` the passphrase to encrypt the key with.
+A method that encrypts the private key. `wif` is the string value of the wallet import format key. `passphrase` the passphrase to encrypt the key with. `address` is the public address.

 Returns the encrypted string.